EMPAT94/empat94.github.io/_gs/tutorial.md

 *Special Effects:*

-* Magic Boost - You get extra intelligence, perception, and/or wisdom points on every Class Upgrade
+* Magic Boost - You get extra Intelligence, Perception, and/or Wisdom points on every Class Upgrade
 * [Apprentice Robe] Augment Perception/Wisdom - You get a minor reinforcement to spell casting and magical defense

 ---

 'Oh, I am proficient now?
 Also got extra points on some attributes.
 Apprentice Robe eh?
 So equipment can have special effects as well, just like in a game.
 But still, why do these patterns stand out now and not before?
-Is this the intangible benefit of a class upgrade?
+Is this the intangible benefit of a Class upgrade?
 I should check if Betty knows something...'

 "What is it?"
 Divin asked.

 "What?"
-I asked back.
+I blinked back.

-"You were frowning as if something bit ya," Carol supplied helpfully.
+"You were looking as if something bit ya," Carol supplied helpfully.

-"We were talking about the new skills and extra points we've got.
+"We were talking about the new Skills and extra points we've got.
 You zoned out there for a while.
 Got something good?"
 Taro said, slightly excited.

 'Ah, I totally missed the conversation.'
 "Oh, sorry.
-There seems to be some effect of class upgrade that I can't figure out," I apologized.
+There seems to be some effect of Class upgrade that I can't figure out," I apologized.
 I removed the ring I acquired in the last upgrade and showed it to Betty, pointing at the seemingly innocuous designs on it.
 "What does this pattern mean, do you know?"

 "Why yes!
 It is a Rune.
 Spells can be etched onto suitable surfaces that can be cast by expending mana points.
 Such spells are called Runes.
 While there are a variety of Runes, ranging from the complexity of arrangement to usage restriction all of them come under the Runic category of general spell etching," Betty replied with emotionless cheer.
 Perhaps she was looking forward to this question for a while.

-"What do the rune on the ring mean?"
+"What do the Rune on the ring mean?"
 I asked back.
 I noticed everyone else was paying rapt attention to our conversation.

 "I'm afraid I cannot say," Betty, back to her cheerless voice.

-"So how do I etch a rune?"
+"So how do I etch a Rune?"
 I insisted.
 By now, we knew that while the bot wouldn't outright refuse to answer a question, there were some she preferred over others.
 If asked about anything unrelated to this world, she moved away from the interlocutor to signify her disinterest.
 If asked something related to the system and lore of this world, however, she was unusually forthcoming - mostly.

-"Etching a rune is not dissimilar to casting a spell," she replied as if expecting me to understand.
+"Etching a Rune is not dissimilar to casting a spell," she replied as if expecting me to understand.

 I did not ask anything else, instead trying to internalize the new information.
 'So etched spells are just like compiled binaries.
-Instead of writing the function and calling it, you compile the source and install it on an object.
+Instead of writing the function and calling it, you compile the source and install it on an physical object.
 Interesting!
 I wonder if I can reverse engineer it with Identify.'
 With that thought, I held the ring in my palm and selected it.
 "Identify," I spoke out loud and a new window opened up.

 ---

-### Apprentice Ring
+### Apprentice Healer Ring

 *Special Effects*